Juliamello8/ignite-desafio1/README.md

 ## :rocket: About the app

 It is a simple project to create tasks.
 It was developed to put my knowledge about ReactJS, components and states into practice.
-Challenge launched by Rocketseat on the ignite trail of ReactJS.

 ## :memo: Technologies